MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Set-ClusterAffinityRule.md

 ### -InputObject

-Specifies the affinity rule object that is used in a pipeline command.
+Specifies the affinity rule object to change.
+The value must be an object representing an affinity rule, like the output that the `Get-ClusterAffinityRule` cmdlet returns.

 ```yaml
 Type: CimInstance[]